Bhadrachala Ramadasu: Incarceration

 The story continues that soon after the reconstruction, his miseries started.
 He was dismissed from his job by his enemies who spread a lot of fake news. (near Hyderabad) Ramadas was cast into jail with orders that he be released only after the exchequer received all the taxes in full.
 Ramadas implores Rama through many emotional songs that were popularized from the stanzas of 'Dasaradhi Sathakam ' and 'Keertanas' of Bhakta Ramadasa.
 They praise the Lord for all his mysterious ways in popularizing his devotees and Ramadas regularly sings to the Lord.
 The songs end in a state of total and unconditional surrender to the will of the Almighty.

 Release and Sultan's unanticipated devotion towards Rama

-After one year, Sultan Tana Shah saw Rama in his dream and found Rama mudras (golden coins with Rama's image on it) beside him.
+After twelve years, Sultan Tana Shah saw Rama in his dream and found Rama mudras (golden coins with Rama's image on it) beside him.

 Thereafter he released Ramadasu and established a tradition to send Pearls to the Bhadrachalam temple on every Rama Navami festival and this tradition was continued by the next rulers like Nizams of Hyderabad.